 Just because something is available online, that doesn’t mean it is a website.
 Online subscription databases like those from EBSCO or JSTOR are available because the library has paid to have online access to their materials, which is helpful for students and researchers trying to access scholarly content.
 On the open web, information is freely available, but anyone can create and host a site without any regulation, and some sites employ crowd source editing, which can be edited by anyone, such as Wikipedia.

-When evaluating sources, go beyond the source (Google it!) and keep these six things in mind as you employee lateral reading (see the Stanford video below):
+When evaluating sources, go beyond the source (Google it!) and keep these five things in mind as you employ vertical (evaluating the source itself) and lateral reading (checking the accuracy of the source by consulting other sources of information).
+See the video below to learn more about these methods of evaluating sources.

 Your group will receive a set of sources cards that include a screen shot and a citation for a resource on each card (see samples below).
 In your group, categorize these resources and consider how you would evaluate them in terms of college research for a topic that deals with "Millennials and Technology."